 What is Amarna Art?

-Simply put, Amarna art refers to the distinct style of art produced during the Amarna period, a term for Akhenaten’s 17-year reign.
+Simply put, Amarna art refers to the distinct style of art produced during the Amarna period, a term for Akhenaten’s 17-year reign and the few short reigns after it.

-When archaeologists first came across Amarna art in the early 1800’s, they assumed that Akhenaten was a foreign ruler who’d usurped the throne.
+When archaeologists first came across Amarna art in the early 1800s, they logically hypothesized that Akhenaten was a foreign ruler who’d usurped the throne.
 Not only had he been left out of the history books, but his art was unlike anything the Egyptians had produced before or since.

 In contrast to traditional Egyptian art, we see the subjects of Amarna art with elongated necks and enlarged heads.
 Their skulls seem to be stretched out, appearing rather alien-like.

-Furthermore, the characters take on a curvey, cartoonish appearance that appears like a grotesque caricature.
+Furthermore, the characters take on a curvey, cartoonish appearance akin to a grotesque caricature.

-Even Akhenaten is depicted with narrower shoulders and thin arms which lack musculature.
+Even Akhenaten himself is depicted with narrow shoulders and thin arms which totally lack musculature.
 But in contrast to his skinny arms, he has a fleshy, drooping belly and a round buttocks.
-His legs meanwhile, consist of thick thighs but with thin calves.
+His legs, meanwhile, have thick thighs but with thin calves.

-Why would anybody, especially a king, would want to be depicted this way?
+Why would anybody, especially a king, want to be depicted this way?
 This is one of the most puzzling questions of the entire Amarna period.
-As we’ll go over below, the early Amarna sculptures are equally bizarre.
+And as we’ll go over below, the early Amarna sculptures are equally bizarre.

 When looking back at Egyptian history, we can find numerous examples of artistic innovations in both two-dimensional reliefs and sculpture art.
-But one thing traditional Egyptian art maintained the entire time was its proportions.
+But one thing traditional Egyptian art maintained the entire time (at least until the Late Period) was its proportions.

 To the Egyptians, art was not nearly about making something beautiful, or as a means for someone to express their creativity.
 All Egyptian art had a religious purpose, and it was first and foremost functional.